willymcallister/willymcallister.github.io/index.md

 Linearity and superposition.
 Source transformation.
 Thévenin and Norton equivalents.

 ### [Natural and forced response]({% link _topics/topic-natural-and-forced-response.md %})
-Natural response is what a circuit does with its own internal stored energy.
+Capacitor and inductor $i$-$v$ equations.
+Natural response is what a circuit does with its internal stored energy.
+Forced response is due to energy applied from outside.

 ### [AC circuit analysis]({% link _topics/topic-ac-analysis.md %})
 If we limit signals to only sine waves, we get AC analysis based on complex exponentials.